wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 ```
 cat -n folderlist.txt
 ```
-You will see the *folderlist.txt* content listed in the terminal, for example:
+You will see the "folderlist.txt" content listed in the terminal, for example:
 ```
 1	blendstitching_tiltcompensated_batch.sh
 2	folderlist.txt